ecupaio/dcgffl/_pages/travel-program.md

       link: ''

 ---
-### Thanks to all our 2021 Travel Players!
+### Thanks to all our 2022 Travel Players!

-**Congratulations to the Senators for bringing home a championship trophy to D.C. at Gay Bowl!**
+**Congratulations to the Commanders for bringing home a championship trophy from Pride Bowl!**

 ### About the Travel Program